 On the other hand, smishing fraud brings con artists one step closer to their victims.
 One click can give them complete control over cell phones.
 Examples of smishing are an Apple ID reset or a delivery notification from a known brand.

 In short, smartphone fraud is a phishing attempt.
 Vishing and smishing breaks the law and promotes suspicion online.
-The target can be any person or company but in the past years, seniors, immigrants and businesses have been the most targeted.
+The target can be any person or company but in the past years, seniors, immigrants, and businesses have been the most targeted.
 Therefore, we should be careful with unexpected calls and text messages from companies that we don't usually do business with.
+This also includes suspicious emails.
+As our series about cyber-security awareness continues, also learn how to detect common email fraud tactics.

 Seven steps to minimize the risk of smartphone fraud (vishing and smishing):